Frosty704/mods-eyetrackvr/README.md

 # mods-eyetrackvr
 Random mods or edits of mods for the EyeTrackVR project
+and links to aliexpress/amzn products that worked for me